byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-06 finding-a-Range-by-paring-down-or-up-an-existing-Range.md

 #### Take a subset of an existing `Range` -- `Cells`, `Rows`, `Columns`, `Areas`

 The subset functions work by providing you with a Range that is created from another Range based on some condition.
 They can be quite useful for building a workflow that makes it very explicit how you are trying to iterate through a Range or what you are searching for.
-The idea is that you know your starting Range contains some pieces that you would like to tierate through.
+The idea is that you know your starting Range contains some pieces that you would like to iterate through.
 The grouping goes from smallest unit to largest:

 - Cells will return a "flat" list of all cells with in the Range.
 No grouping left.
 - Rows and Columns will each return a new utterable object built of the previous Range sliced into its Rows or Columns.
 If call them in order, it will look the same as iterating through Cells except that the order may be difference (TODO: how does this work?).
-Be sure that if you want to yuse these, avoid the properties with the "s".
+Be sure that if you want to use these, avoid the properties with the "s".
 If you call Row ro Column, you will just get a number instead of a group of Ranges
 - Areas will return a group of cells that may contain groups of Rows or Columns or just individual Cells.
 Areas are commonly built by users using `CTRL` to select multiple things or by VBA which uses `Union` to build Ranges.

 TODO: add some specific code related to Columns and Rows... that code is quite useful as a replacement to Cells(i,j)